isabel-ronan/bananaBread/README.md

 - Fueled by lack of success using simple KNN, a variety of classic ML algorithms are used to train several classifiers.
 The one with the highest accuracy will subsequently be used to assess banana breads.
 - was the best algorithm.
 - Still predicts the majority of banana breads as cakes (15 cakes and 7 breads).
 This is not the right answer.

+## Experiment 3 `simpleLLM.ipynb`
+- As there must be some experiment to show that banana bread is in fact bread, I have resorted to LLMs.
+- Compare vectors of 'cake' vs 'bread' vs 'banana bread'
+- Using cosine similarity, we are finally getting somewhere.
+- 'Bread' is closer in vector space to 'banana bread' than 'cake' is to 'banana bread'.